-Best suited for ambitious, diligent students and professionals, master's programs in accounting feature advanced coursework in accounting theory and practice.
+Master's in accounting programs offer advanced coursework in accounting theory and practice.
 Many programs offer specializations in areas such as financial analysis, compliance, taxation, and forensic accounting.
 Students usually complete these 30-36-credit degrees in 12-18 months, with degree length depending on program type and attendance pace.

-Prospective students can choose from several types of accounting master's programs: an MS in accounting, a master of accountancy, a master of professional accountancy or accounting, or an MBA in accounting.
+Prospective students can choose from several types of accounting master's programs, including an MS in accounting, a master of accountancy (MAcc), a master of professional accountancy or accounting, and an MBA in accounting.

-Most accounting master's programs fulfill educational prerequisites for certified public accountant (CPA) credentials.
-Accountants and auditors made a median annual salary of $71,550 in 2019, according to the U.S. Bureau of Labor Statistics (BLS).
+Most accounting master's programs fulfill the education requirements for certified public accountant (CPA) credentials.
+Accountants and auditors make a median annual salary of $71,550 as of 2019, according to the Bureau of Labor Statistics (BLS).
 Some graduates of accounting master's programs make even higher salaries, climbing the ranks to positions as financial controllers or managers.